Men charged in Michigan governor kidnapping plot wanted to spark civil war -prosecutor | Law-Order

 Men charged in Michigan governor kidnapping plot wanted to spark civil war -prosecutor

-The four men accused of conspiring to kidnap Michigan Governor Gretchen Whitmer went far beyond just idle talk and were plotting an attack they hoped would spark a second American civil war, a prosecutor said in closing arguments on Friday.
-Assistant U.S. Attorney Nils Kessler described the four defendants as being "paranoid" and "filled with rage" as they planned to abduct Whitmer, who they blamed for imposing curbs on social and business activities during the coronavirus pandemic.
+A prosecutor said four men accused of conspiring to kidnap Michigan Governor Gretchen Whitmer wanted to spark a civil war, while a defense attorney accused the government of entrapping his client during closing arguments on Friday.
+The dueling narratives will be weighed by a 12-person jury set to begin deliberations as early as Friday on the alleged plot to abduct the Democratic governor over government restrictions put in place due to the coronavirus pandemic.

-The four men accused of conspiring to kidnap Michigan Governor Gretchen Whitmer went far beyond just idle talk and were plotting an attack they hoped would spark a second American civil war, a prosecutor said in closing arguments on Friday.
+A prosecutor said four men accused of conspiring to kidnap Michigan Governor Gretchen Whitmer wanted to spark a civil war, while a defense attorney accused the government of entrapping his client during closing arguments on Friday.

-Assistant U.S. Attorney Nils Kessler described the four defendants as being "paranoid" and "filled with rage" as they planned to abduct Whitmer, who they blamed for imposing curbs on social and business activities during the coronavirus pandemic.
-Urging the jury to convict, Kessler argued that the men would have been within their rights to protest Whitmer's policies by attending protests or making speeches - liberties that he said distinguished the United States from other countries.
+The dueling narratives will be weighed by a 12-person jury set to begin deliberations as early as Friday on the alleged plot to abduct the Democratic governor over government restrictions put in place due to the coronavirus pandemic.
+Assistant U.S. Attorney Nils Kessler described the four defendants as being "paranoid" and "filled with rage" as they collected firearms and conducted reconnaissance on Whitmer's vacation home as part of a concrete plan of attack.

-"But what we can't do is kidnap them, kill them or blow them up," Kessler said in federal court in Grand Rapids, Michigan.
-"That's also what makes America great, and makes it different from a lot of other places."
-Kessler will be followed by closing arguments from lawyers for the defendants - Adam Fox, Brandon Caserta, Barry Croft Jr. and Daniel Harris - all of whom have been charged with conspiracy to kidnap the Democratic governor.
+"They trained to kidnap the governor, they cased her house in the middle of the night, they mapped it out, they planned it, they gathered weapons and bombs," Kessler said in federal court in Grand Rapids, Michigan.
+"That is the conspiracy that they are charged with and in America it’s a crime."
+All four of the defendants - Adam Fox, Brandon Caserta, Barry Croft Jr. and Daniel Harris - have been charged with kidnapping conspiracy.
+Fox, Croft and Harris were also charged with conspiring to use a weapon of mass destruction.
+If convicted the men could spend the rest of their lives in prison.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)